 For me the 2018 season has been a ‘classic’ year in every sense of the word.
 In May I was shooting at the Monaco Historic Grand Prix, now I find myself at the 2018 Le Mans Classic.
 Having been there last year for the modern 24 Hour Le Mans race, I was really looking forward to seeing the difference.

 The traditional Le Mans 24 hour race is as it says ‘on the tin’…a race lasting 24 hours.
 The Le Mans Classic is slightly different in that there are a series of races over a 24 hour period.
-The races were over differing durations & for 6 different ‘Grids’ of cars.
+The races were over differing durations for 6 different ‘Grids’ of cars.
 These ‘grids’ have cars from different years competing against others from their period.
-Each car would compete in daytime & nightime races over the 24 hours of racing.
+Each car would compete in daylight and night races over the 24 hours of racing.

-As the grids progress through the year periods, the cars become more modern.
-The sleek areodynamic lines look a little more like the cars we see today in the 24 Hrs of Le Mans.
+As the grids progress through the year periods, the cars become more modern in appearance.
+The sleek aerodynamic lines look a little more like the cars we see today in the 24 Hrs of Le Mans.

 The Le Mans Classic shares a special event with the Goodwood Revival Setterington Cup.
 Little Big Mans is a race for youngsters in some glorious miniature classic race cars.
 It’s a great sight as they do they traditional ‘Le Mans Start’ before heading off up the track.

 Just like the modern Le Mans 24 Hour race, the action continues through the night.
 Night time racing brings its own unique feel.
 I remember from my time as a rally driver really enjoying the night stages in the forests.
 The Pit Lane is still alive in the dead of night…

 The noise & smell of these fantastic machines just takes you back to a golden age of motor racing.
 It is going to feel a long wait before the 2 years is up for this fantastic event to come around again in 2020!!